opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/os_management/how_can_i_install_a_gui_on_an_ecs_running_ubuntu.rst

 To provide a pure system, the ECSs running Ubuntu do not have a GUI installed by default.
 You can install a GUI on such ECSs as needed.

-For GPU-accelerated ECSs, after installing a GUI, you need to configure X Server and x11vnc to make sure that:
+For GPU-accelerated ECSs, after installing a GUI, you need to configure X Server, x11vnc, and lightdm to make sure that:

 -  The graphics system and VNC server are automatically started upon the ECS startup.
 -  Applications can invoke GPUs properly after a remote login using VNC.